warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

 - Got a problem with results file not being created because I forgot to comment out the lines involving the results file.
 (April 26, 2023)

+- Got a problem with the detector file bc Serpent did not run its second cycle.
+Going to make the same changes as for the TREAT model.
+Not letting the script move on from reading *`com.out`* until the signal is `SIGUSR2`.

 ### STAR-CCM+ Model